 4.8 out of 5 Stars on TrustPilot

 It is a widely accepted guideline that most forms of render are applied in the 5°C to 25°C range.
 However, there is a multitude of factors that affect the curing and drying time.
 The major factor we want to focus on today is the sun.
-It may usually indicate a time of beer gardens and ice cream, however, for renderers, it is the time to act.
+It may usually indicate a time of beer gardens and ice cream; however, it is the time to act for renderers.
 It is crucial to note that you must be cautious when working in the sun.
-Our main recommendation is that you work ahead of the sun and if possible, manufacture some shade for a wall portion.
+Our main recommendation is to render ahead of the sun and, if possible, manufacture some shade for a wall portion.
 This process applies to both the basecoat and topcoat layers, as both are susceptible to potential cracking.

 How to render walls